-A two-day course for those looking to improve their decision-making and problem-solving skills within the pharma industry
+A two-day course for those looking to improve their decision-making and problem-solving skills within the pharma industry.
+Also suitable for the biotech, medical device and animal health industries.

 GBP 1,199 999 *